Şanlıurfa Travel Guide: What to do in Abraham’s Birthplace (2024)

 The lake is just 3 minutes away from the cave, making the whole thing just a bit too suspicious.

 Anyway, the fish in the lake are sacred.
-Feeding them brings the giver luck (you can buy fish food for 1 or 2 lira at the kiosks near the lake) whereas killing or eating them would make the no-longer-hungry go blind.
+Feeding them brings the giver luck (you can buy fish food for 1 or 2 lira at the kiosks near the lake) whereas killing or eating them would make you go blind.

 Fish in Balikgol